dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_transfer

 Transfers one or more tokens from the `from` account to the `to` account.
 The transfer can be initiated either by the holder of the tokens or a party that has been authorized by the holder to execute transfers using `icrc7_approve`.
 The `spender_subaccount` is used to identify the spender.
-The spender is an account comprised of the principal calling this method and the paramter `spender_subaccount`.
+The spender is an account comprised of the principal calling this method and the parameter `spender_subaccount`.

 The response is a vector of records each comprising a `token_id` and a corresponding variant indicating success or error.
 In the success case, `Ok` indicates the token id.
 //FIX does it make sense to encode the token id (again) as part of the `Ok` reponse? applies in multiple cases